-- Why do you need up to two NSEC records? - And why does NSEC3 sometimes requires an extra record?
+- Why do you need up to two NSEC records? - And why does NSEC3 sometimes require an extra record?

-The answers to the questions hinges on the concept of wildcards and the closest encloser.
+The answer to the questions hinges on the concept of wildcards and the closest encloser.
 With NSEC, the name that is the closest encloser is implicitly given in the record that also denies the existence of the domain name.
 With NSEC3, due to its hashing, this information has to be given explicitly to a resolver.
 It needs one record to tell the resolver the closest encloser and then another to deny the existence of the domain name.
-Both NSEC and NSEC3 may need yet another record to deny or assert a wildcard presence at the closest encloser name.
+Both NSEC and NSEC3 may need yet another record to deny or assert a wildcard presence.
 This results in a maximum of two NSEC and three NSEC3 records, respectively.

-Introduction 1 comprehend than others.
-One such corner is "authenticated denial of existence".
-Denial of Existence 2 Authenticated denial of existence allows a DNSSEC enabled NXDOMAIN 2 resolver to validate that a certain domain name does not exist.
-NODATA 2 It is also used to signal that a domain name exists, but does not have the specific RR type you were asking for.
-Secure Denial of Existence 2 The first is referred to as a NXDOMAIN (non-existent domain) NXT 3 and the latter a NODATA response.
-NSEC 3 In this document we will explain how authenticated denial of NSEC2 and DNSNR 4 existence works.
-We begin by explaining the current technique NSEC3 5 in the DNS and work our way up to DNSSEC.
-We explain the Wildcards in the DNS 5 first steps taken in DNSSEC and describe how NXT, NSEC and Returning Three NSEC3s 6 NSEC3 work.
-NSEC2 and DNSNR also briefly make their appearance, as they have paved the way for NSEC3.
-Acknowledgements 8 To complete the picture we also need to explain DNS wildcards as it complicates matters.
-Introduction Note: In this document domain names in zone file examples DNSSEC can be somewhat of a complicated matter, and there are certain corners of the specification that are more difficult to will have a trailing dot, in the running text they will not.
-This text is written for people who have a fair understanding of
+Introduction 1 Changes in version two Denial of Existence 2 Introduction NXDOMAIN 2 DNSSEC can be somewhat of a complicated matter, and there NODATA 2 are certain areas of the specification that are more difficult to comprehend than others.
+One such area is "authenticated de- Secure Denial of Existence 3 nial of existence".
+NXT 3 Authenticated denial of existence allows a DNSSEC enabled resolver to validate that a certain domain name does not exist.
+NSEC 3 It is also used to signal that a domain name exists, but does NO, NSEC2 and DNSNR 5 not have the specific RR type you were asking for.
+NSEC3 5 The first is referred to as an NXDOMAIN[1] (non-existent do- Wildcards in the DNS 6 main) and the latter an NODATA[1] response.
+Returning Three NSEC3s 7 In this document we will explain how authenticated denial of existence works.
+We begin by explaining the current technique List of Hashed Owner Names 9 in the DNS and work our way up to DNSSEC.
+We explain the first steps taken in DNSSEC and describe how NXT, NSEC and Acknowledgements 9 NSEC3 work.
+NO, NSEC2 and DNSNR also briefly make their appearance, as they have paved the way for NSEC3.

-DNSSEC.
+To complete the picture we also need to explain DNS wildcards as it complicates matters.

+Note: In this document domain names in zone file examples will have a trailing dot, in the running text they will not.
+This text is written for people who have a fair understanding of DNSSEC.
 This document currently does not explain NSEC3 optout and secure delegations.
-This may be added in a future revision
+This may be added in a future revision.